Effective date: October 1, 2021

 Surveys, Contests and Promotions

-We may offer surveys, contests and other promotions from time to time.
+We may offer surveys, focus groups, contests and other promotions from time to time.
 Participation is completely voluntary.
-Information requested may include contact information (such as name and shipping address) and demographic information (such as ZIP code and age level).
+Information requested may include contact information (such as name and mailing address) and demographic information (such as ZIP code and age level).
 Contact information will be used to notify the winners and award prizes.
-Survey information will be used to help us monitor and improve our website and services and to help us develop future service offerings.
+Survey and focus group information will be used to help us monitor and improve our website and services and to help us develop future service offerings.

-The PUD contracts with some third party vendors to implement some of its energy efficiency and conservation programs.
-These third party vendors may collect contact, demographic, energy and water use information, or information about your premises.
-If you participate in these programs, the third party vendor will use the information to provide the services to you.
+The PUD contracts with some third-party vendors to implement some of its energy efficiency and conservation programs.
+These third-party vendors may collect contact, demographic, energy and water usage information, or information about your premises.
+If you participate in these programs, the third-party vendor will use the information to provide the services to you.

-Like all third parties that provide services on our behalf, we require these businesses to protect personal information that is disclosed to them, to not use or disclose our users' personal information in a manner inconsistent with the purpose for which it was provided, and to not disclose personal information to another party.
-Some of these specific service areas include, for example: SnoPAY (Kubra), EnergyAdvisor, Electrical Safety World, credit reporting, customer research, meter reading services, conservation program delivery, and tree trimming services.
-This is not an exclusive list.
+Like all third parties that provide services on our behalf, we require these businesses to protect personal information that is disclosed to them, to not use or disclose our users' personal information in a manner that is inconsistent with the purpose for which it was provided, and to not disclose personal information to another party.
+Some of these specific service areas include but are not limited to: MySnoPUD (Kubra), EnergyAdvisor, Electrical Safety World, credit reporting, customer research, meter reading services, conservation program delivery, and tree trimming services.

 Our software automatically collects certain information from your computer when you use our website.
 This information is not linked to other personal information you provide to us and is not used to identify you personally.
 The two main ways in which this general information is collected are through "log files" and "cookies."